-- To consolidate Killiecrankie's role as a rural community in the settlement hierarchy. - To protect the role of Killiecrankie as a focus for its rural community. - To ensure new housing can progress in a way that helps the community remain sustainable.
+- To consolidate Killiecrankie's role as a rural community in the settlement hierarchy. - To protect the role of Killiecrankie as a focus for its rural community.

-- To facilitate appropriate economic growth which supports a thriving community.

-- To support the important role

-Killiecrankie plays in terms of tourism and

-recreation and ensure its benefits are felt

-within the community.

-- To protect those parts of the village that are important to its character and setting.
+- To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To support the important role Killiecrankie plays in terms of tourism and recreation and ensure its benefits are felt within the community. - To protect those parts of the village that are important to its character and setting.

-- consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 34.4 All new development will, where appropriate: - consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure for Killiecrankie; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
 This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Killiecrankie.

-- Killiecrankie lies within a National Scenic Area. - Surrounding and within the village are areas of woodland registered in the Ancient Woodland Inventory. - The River Tay, including the Allt Girnaig which runs through the village is a Special Area of Conservation (SAC). - The Pass of Killiecrankie Site of Special Scientific Interest also lies to the south and east. - Woodland to the south is designated as a Special Protection Area.

-In addition, development on land allocated in the Plan has potential to have an effect on the River Tay SAC.

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 34.5 A number of formal natural heritage designations may affect possible new development proposals in Killiecrankie. - Killiecrankie lies within a National Scenic Area. - Surrounding and within the village are areas of woodland registered in the Ancient Woodland Inventory. - The River Tay, including the Allt Girnaig which runs through the village is a Special Area of Conservation (SAC). - The Pass of Killiecrankie Site of Special Scientific Interest also lies to the south and east. - Woodland to the south is designated as a Special Protection Area. - 34.6 In addition, development on land allocated in the Plan has potential to have an effect on the River Tay SAC. - 34.7 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on: - water abstraction - disturbance to otters - pollution and siltation from construction sites - requirement for SUDS - pollution from wastewater

-- Water abstraction

-- Disturbance to otters

-- Pollution and siltation from construction sites

-- Requirement for SUDS

-- Pollution from wastewater

-The CNPA Landscape Character Assessment considers Killiecrankie as part of a wider character area covering Glen Garry: Lower Glen and Blair Atholl.
+- 34.8 The CNPA Landscape Character

+Assessment considers Killiecrankie as part

+of a wider character area covering Glen

+Garry: Lower Glen and Blair Atholl.

+- 34.9 Development proposals must consider the possible impact on:

+- the landscape character

+- the landscape experience

-- The landscape character. - The landscape experience. - The relationship with adjacent character areas. - An assessment of the distinctiveness of the area.
+- the relationship with adjacent character areas

+- an assessment of the distinctiveness of the area

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 34.10 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.

-The battle of Killiecrankie was fought in 1689 and the battlefield has now been formally protected by Historic Scotland.

-The village lies at the Pass of Killiecrankie and the Soldier's Leap is a popular tourist destination.

-All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+- 34.11 The battle of Killiecrankie was fought in 1689 and the battlefield has now been formally protected by Historic Scotland. - 34.12 The village lies at the Pass of Killiecrankie and the Soldier's Leap is a popular tourist destination. - 34.13 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.